mpilar/resume/doc-src/index.rst

 Architect".
 This is my resume written in ReStructuredText and formatted using sphinx, and not even using a custom sphinx theme.

+To see it compiled please see `here <http://mpilar.github.io/resume>`_.

-The format of this resume is inspired by `rdegges
+The format of this resume is inspired by `rdegges'
 <http://resume.readthedocs.org>`_ and `wraithan's
 <http://wraithan.readthedocs.org>`_ but using sphinx for a resume seems
 serendipitous.